 The approach to the management of outsourced arrangements where underwriting authority, claims management and payment authority and investment management mandates are delegated to a third party are set out in the 'Delegated Authority Policy' and the 'Group Investment Policy', respectively.

-The review of the Hiscox Group Outsourcing Policy started in 2021 shall help to evolve the outsourcing framework and practices in line with our strategy and business model and the relevant laws and regulations.
+The Hiscox Group Outsourcing Policy shall be complemented by a specific annex to ensure compliance with the relevant laws and regulations applicable to HSA.